openebs-archive/openebs-docs/docs/openshift.md

 ```

 ### Deploying OpenEBS Jiva using NodeSelector.
 By using the NodeSelector approach the OpenEBS Jiva can be also deployed.
-Suppose you have 5 nodes and you want to use 2 Nodes for Application and 3 Nodes for storage.
+Suppose you have 5 nodes and you want to use 2 nodes for application and 3 nodes for storage.
 This requirement can be achieved by using NodeSelector.
 The detailed have been mentioned in this link.
 [NodeSelector](/docs/next/scheduler.html)